dapr/docs/daprdocs/content/en/operations/configuration/preview-features.md

 kubectl apply -f previewConfig.yaml
 ```

-This can then be referenced in any application by modifying the application's configuration to reference that specific configuration component via the `dapr.io/config` element.
+This configuration component can then be referenced in any application by modifying the application's configuration to reference that specific configuration component via the `dapr.io/config` element.
 For example:

 ```yaml
 apiVersion: apps/v1